How to Analyze Small-Cap Stocks | Frameworks & Key Metrics

 High gross margins (above 50%), recurring revenue models, and asset-light operations allow companies to expand efficiently.

-Software and technology companies should have gross margins above 50%, while other industries should aim for at least 30-40%.
+As a general rule of thumb, software and technology companies should have gross margins above 50%, while other industries should aim for at least 30-40%.

 Example: Shopify (SHOP) followed this playbook.
 It built a software platform that empowered small businesses to launch online stores.
 With minimal costs to scale, Shopify rapidly increased revenue, creating significant value for shareholders.